fschmid-dev/node-sse-server/README.md

 # node-sse-server

-node-sse-server is a simple Node.js + Express.js server app, that provides SSE functionality.
+node-sse-server is a simple Node.js + Express.js server app, that provides SSE ([server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)) functionality.
 It's written to provide a possibility to use the symfony/ux-turbo-mercure bundle in symfony without having to set up a mercure server.

 ## Installation